assisfery/Julia/docs/Readme.md

 	// handle the received message
 	$myBot->listen();

-	// when the bot get the message "hello" it will respond "Hello my friend"
+	// when the bot get a message that contains "hello"
+	// it will respond "Hello my friend"
 	$myBot->hears("hello", function($bot){

 		$bot->answer(new Message("text", "Hello my friend"));